 \subsection{$\Xi$-parametrization of $d_L^{\rm GW}$}

-Scalar-tensor theories of gravitation, in which an additional scalar field couples the spin-2 graviton, have long been studied as alternative theories of gravity.
+Scalar-tensor theories of gravity, in which an additional scalar field couples the spin-2 graviton, have long been studied as alternative theories of gravity.
 Several classes of increasing complexity have been developed, including the Brans-Dicke~\cite{Brans:1961sx}; Horndeski~\cite{1974IJTP...10..363H,Deffayet:2011gz,Kobayashi:2011nu}, beyond-Horndeski~\cite{Gleyzes:2014dya}, and DHOST~\cite{Langlois:2015cwa} theories.
 As discussed in \cite{Belgacem:2019pkk} and first proposed in \cite{2018PhRvD..97j4066B}, for some of these theories (and also for others including the RR and RT models \cite{Maggiore:2013mea,Maggiore:2014sia}) the GW luminosity distance is well parametrised by

 where $\Xi,n>0$.
 GR is recovered when $\Xi=1$, and more generally when $\Xi \neq 1$ as $z\rightarrow 0$.
-As no external constraint on $\Xi$ is available from previous measurements, we probe a conservative log-uniform prior on $\Xi=1$ spanning in the range $[0.01,100]$. he prior on the stiffness parameter n is similarly chosen to be uniform within the range $[1,10]$.
+As no external constraint on $\Xi$ is available from previous measurements, we probe a log-uniform prior on $\Xi=1$ spanning in the range $[0.01,100]$.
+The prior on the stiffness parameter $n$ is similarly chosen to be uniform within the range $[1,10]$.